Mountain Biking

 Do you need a lift ticket to mountain bike in Ellicottville?

-Only for the resort bike parks.
-Holiday Valley and HoliMont sell bike-park lift tickets in summer.
-The Rock City and McCarty Hill state forest trails are free to ride, since they are public land maintained by volunteers.
+Only if you want to ride the lift.
+HoliMont and Holiday Valley sell bike-park lift tickets in summer, but both resorts' trail networks are free to ride if you pedal for access.
+The Rock City and McCarty Hill state forest trails are also free, since they are public land maintained by volunteers.

 How many miles of mountain bike trail are near Ellicottville?